APogue/APogue.github.io/projects/documentation.md

 - DB scrape by keyword

+	- the official "inclusion rule" is the connection between the scrape and the chosen incident articles

 - The subset of reddit posts to be used as sources from human-selected batch

 	- Automated check if urls in reddit batch already exist in source_master.yml